 10 steps to a safe and enjoyable road trip:

-- Make a checklist.
-List down everything you need for easier packing and to prevent missing important things.
-Your list should include: a map, emergency kit, spare tires and tools, pillows and sleeping bags, food and snacks, aluminum foil, cooler, ice.
-Optional: Electric power converter and two extra car keys.
+List down everything for easier packing.
+Remember to include: a map, emergency kit, spare tires and tools, medications, child seats, pillows and sleeping bags, food and snacks, aluminum foil, cooler, ice, garbage bags, etc. Optional: Electric power converter and two extra car keys.

 Tips for a car check before a road trip, Smead Organomics

 Other online guides: Road trip prep: 10 things to check before you hit the road (Mike Monticello, Consumer Reports) and 14 ways to get your car ready for a road trip from Canadian Living.